eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 title:  "The Power of GPU Parallelization (Applied to Cryptography Primitives)"
 image: "assets/img/entries_covers/power_of_gpu.png"
 author: Julian Arnesino
+introduction: "
-introduction: "We discuss the basics of GPU parallelization and how it's used in applied cryptography.
+We discuss the basics of GPU parallelization and how it's used in applied cryptography.
 Then, we describe a case study, which helps us see how a real algorithm is adapted for its parallelization.
 <br></br>Finally, we compare results, concluding with a successful application of GPU parallelization."
 ---